Let’s Find Out How is Pepsi Manufactured?

 Following are the main ingredients which are used in the making process of Pepsi:

 - Caramel color

 - Natural flavors

-Phosphoric acid avoids the molds and bacterial growth by delaying and gives the beverage a pronounced flavor.
+Phosphoric acid avoids molds and bacterial growth by delaying and gives the beverage a unique flavor.
 A natural preservative, citric acid is used for enhancing the beverage flavor and it also maintains the balance of sweetness.
 More than 95% of the content is just carbonated water.
 It is carbon dioxide, which gives the beverage its sparkling flavor.
 The reason for using carbon dioxide that it is most suitable for making soft drinks because carbon dioxide is a non – toxic and inert gas and most importantly it is less expensive and can be liquefied easily.

-The perfect balance of sweetness, acidity, carbonation and tartness makes a perfect cold drink.
+The perfect balance of sweetness, acidity, carbonation, and tartness makes a perfect cold drink.
 There are a variety of flavoring elements used which can be natural, chemically synthesized natural identical or even artificial.
 Emulsions are also used.

-The Manufacturing in Mega Factory
+The Manufacturing of Pepsi in Mega Factory